 Investments in nature help America sustain healthy lands and waters that support thriving, resilient communities and dynamic economies.

-America’s natural resources are an essential foundation for our economy and for the health and well-being of the American people.
-While only representing approximately 1 pecent of the federal budget, congressional investment in conservation programs bring big returns.
+America’s natural resources are essential to the economy and the health and well-being of the American people.
+While only representing approximately one percent of the federal budget, congressional investment in conservation programs brings big returns.

 Federal conservation programs support the following: